 The Minister decides which applications are approved, and the level of funding and duration of funding for each approved project.
-The Minister may consider the National Interest Test in determining which applications to approve.
+The Minister may consider the National Interest Test and any advice on national security risks in determining which applications to approve.